hjanime/SPADEVizR/README.md

 ## 4 sample2 cluster1     0.5     2.3     3.4
 ## 5 sample2 cluster2     1.0     1.3    -0.1
 ## 6 sample2 cluster3     1.4     1.7    -0.1
+## 7 sample3 cluster1     0.1     2.7     1.4
+## 8 sample3 cluster2     1.4     1.7     0.1
+## 9 sample3 cluster3     1.2     1.4     0.7

-results_other <- importResults(cluster.abundances = cluster.abundances, cluster.phenotypes = cluster.phenotypes)
+results_other_algorithm <- importResults(cluster.abundances = cluster.abundances, cluster.phenotypes = cluster.phenotypes)
 ```

 `Results` objects can be used by all functions excepting by the `treeViewer()` and `biplotViewer()` which only accept a `SPADEResults` object.

 # <a name="stat_functions"/> 4.
 Statistical methods

-## <a name="stat_function_identifyAC"/> 4.1 Identification of Abundant Clusters
+## <a name="stat_function_identifyAC"/> 4.1 Identification of cell clusters having an abundant number of associated cells (Abundant Clusters)
-The `identifyAC()` function identifies clusters having a number of associated cells statistically greater than a specific threshold in a biological condition.
-These clusters are identified using a one sample t-test.
-The `identifyAC()` function returns an `AC` object which can be ploted.
+Abundant Clusters are cells clusters having a number of associated cells statistically greater than a specific threshold in a biological condition.
+These relevant clusters can be identified using the `identifyAC()` function which returns an `AC` object.
+By default, a one sample t-test is used to identify these clusters.

-The `identifyAC()` function takes as parameter a `Results` or `SPADEResults` object and a named logical vector `condition` specifying the samples to use in the statistical computation.
+The `identifyAC()` function takes as parameter a `Results` or `SPADEResults` object and a vector `samples` specifying the samples to use in the statistical computation.
-This named vector must contain thelogical values `TRUE`.
-Significant abundant clusters are characterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the mean abundance threshold (`th.mean` parameter, set by default to `0`).
+Significant Abundant Clusters are characterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the mean abundance threshold (`th.mean` parameter, set by default to `0`).

 For instance, the identification of clusters statistically greater than 2% of all clusters in the selected samples with a p-value < 0.01 can be done using the following command: